goleaf/lunar-ecom/docs/MULTI_LANGUAGE_SETUP.md

 1. **URL Parameter** (`?lang=fr`) - Highest priority
 2. **Browser Header** (`Accept-Language`) - Detects from browser preferences
 3. **Session** - Previously selected language
-4. **Default Language** - Falls back to English
+4. **Default Language** - Falls back to Lithuanian

 ## Notes

-- The default language (English) is always available
+- The default language (Lithuanian) is always available
 - All languages are enabled by default (no enable/disable field)
 - Product and collection translations are stored in the database using Lunar's attribute system
 - UI translations are stored in Laravel translation files
 - The language selector uses Alpine.js for interactivity
 - Language changes persist in the session across requests
 - The locale is automatically set via `App::setLocale()` when language is switched